-When I first started travel writing, I had no idea about how to start pitching my stories to magazine editors.
-Completely lacking experience, I felt totally lost trying to figure out how to sell my stories.
+Pitching travel stories can be a mystery to new writers.
+When I first started travel writing, I had no clue how to go about pitching travel stories to magazine editors.
+Completely lacking experience, I felt totally lost about how to sell my stories.

 If you’re a new travel writer, you’re probably in the same boat.
 So, for you novice travel writers out there, here is my five-step process for pitching travel story ideas to print magazines:

-First, you need to come up with a story idea that you think a magazine editor will be interested in publishing.
+First, when you're pitching travel stories you need to come up with an angle (or story idea) that you think a magazine editor will be interested in publishing.
 There’s an art to this, and it comes with time and experience.

 Don’t make the mistake of thinking that just because you’ve fallen in love with a place or an attraction, an editor will, too.
 That’s unlikely.